juanb09111/Pynoptorch/README.md

 # Train with ignite

-First, set the backbones network in config.py.
-Either "resnet50" or "EfficientNetB${0-7}" eg,.
-"EfficientNetB1".
-Then run:
+After having organized your data simply run:

 ```
 python train_ignite.py
 ```

-The weights are saved every epoch under tmp/models/
+The weights are saved every epoch under tmp/models/ and the progress is saved ub tnp/res/training_results.txt

 # Evaluate